Periodic table: Metallicity

 A simple substance is a substance formed from atoms of one chemical element.
 The simple substances of the more electronegative atoms tend to share electrons (form covalent bonds) with each other.
-They form either small molecules (like hydrogen or oxygen, whose atoms bond in pairs) or giant structures stretching indefinitely (like carbon or silicon).
+They form either small molecules (like hydrogen or oxygen) or giant structures stretching indefinitely (like carbon or silicon).
 The noble gases simply stay as single atoms, as they already have a full shell.
-Substances composed of discrete molecules or single atoms are held together by weaker attractive forces between the molecules, such as the London dispersion force: as electrons move within the molecules, they create momentary imbalances of electrical charge, which induce similar imbalances on nearby molecules and create synchronised movements of electrons across many neighbouring molecules.
+Substances composed of discrete molecules or single atoms are held together by weaker attractive forces between the molecules, such as the London dispersion force: as electrons move within the molecules, they create momentary imbalances of electrical charge, which induce similar imbalances on nearby molecules and create synchronized movements of electrons across many neighbouring molecules.

-The more electropositive atoms, however, tend to instead lose electrons, creating a "sea" of electrons engulfing cations.
+The more electropositive atoms tend to instead lose electrons, creating a "sea" of electrons engulfing cations.
 The outer orbitals of one atom overlap to share electrons with all its neighbours, creating a giant structure of molecular orbitals extending over all the atoms.
 This negatively charged "sea" pulls on all the ions and keeps them together in a metallic bond.
 Elements forming such bonds are often called metals; those which do not are often called nonmetals.
 Some elements can form multiple simple substances with different structures: these are called allotropes.
 For example, diamond and graphite are two allotropes of carbon.

 The metallicity of an element can be predicted from electronic properties.
 When atomic orbitals overlap during metallic or covalent bonding, they create both bonding and antibonding molecular orbitals of equal capacity, with the antibonding orbitals of higher energy.
 Net bonding character occurs when there are more electrons in the bonding orbitals than there are in the antibonding orbitals.
-Metallic bonding is thus possible when the number of electrons delocalised by each atom is less than twice the number of orbitals contributing to the overlap.
+Metallic bonding is thus possible when the number of electrons delocalized by each atom is less than twice the number of orbitals contributing to the overlap.
 This is the situation for elements in groups 1 through 13; they also have too few valence electrons to form giant covalent structures where all atoms take equivalent positions, and so almost all of them metallise.
 The exceptions are hydrogen and boron, which have too high an ionisation energy.
 Hydrogen thus forms a covalent H2 molecule, and boron forms a giant covalent structure based on icosahedral B12 clusters.
 In a metal, the bonding and antibonding orbitals have overlapping energies, creating a single band that electrons can freely flow through, allowing for electrical conduction.